Course Title: Biomedical Instrumentation

 2.3 Application of systematic engineering synthesis and design processes.

-- Learn several signals that can be measured from the human body.
-Specific examples include temperature, electrical, and pressure signals.
+1. Learn several signals that can be measured from the human body.
+Specific examples include temperature, electrical, and pressure signals;

-- Understand how noise from the environment, instruments and other physiologic systems can create artifacts in instrumentation and be able to design components to condition the signal through signal conditioning circuits (bridges, divides, amplifiers, filters).
+2. Understand how noise from the environment, instruments and other physiologic systems can create artifacts in instrumentation and be able to design components to condition the signal through signal conditioning circuits (bridges, divides, amplifiers, filters);

-- Study the designs of several instruments used to acquire signals from living systems.
-Integrate information learned about biomedical signals, sensors and instrumentation design.
+3. Study the designs of several instruments used to acquire signals from living systems.
+Integrate information learned about biomedical signals, sensors and instrumentation design;

-- Understand how to create basic instruments for diagnostics through the integration of sensors electronics and microprocessors.
+5. Understand how to create basic instruments for diagnostics through the integration of sensors electronics and microprocessors;

 Overview of Learning Activities

-Learning activities for this course include face-to-face lectures, tutorials and laboratory practicals.
+You will be actively engaged in a range of learning activities such as pre-recorded lectures, tutorials and laboratory practicals.
+Delivery may be face to face, online or a mix of both.
 The basic theoretical background will be explained in the lectures and various real-world engineering problems will be discussed and analysed in the lectures and tutorials.
 The basic principles will also be demonstrated and reinforced through the laboratory sessions.
+Laboratory sessions are designed to be followed online through practical examples using breadboards and passive electronic components.
+No risk is involved.

 Overview of Learning Resources